-Dual-degree options allow students to apply coursework from other degree programs to the 45-credit Thomas Jefferson University Master's of Public Health (MPH) program.
-In most instances, dual-degree students are eligible to transfer 9-12 credits, thereby reducing the number of credits and courses required to complete the Thomas Jefferson University MPH degree.
+Dual-degree options allow students to apply course work from other degree programs to the 45-credit Jefferson MPH program.
+In most instances, dual degree students are eligible to transfer 9-12 credits, thereby reducing the number of credits and courses required to complete the Jefferson MPH degree.

-- The MD/MPH dual-degree option is open to students enrolled in the Sidney Kimmel Medical College (SKMC).
+The MD/MPH dual degree option is open to students enrolled in Jefferson’s Sydney Kimmel Medical College (SKMC).

 - The Joseph Gonnella Scholarship, covering at least half of MPH tuition and fees, is available to eligible SKMC students.

-- Philadelphia College of Osteopathic Medicine (PCOM) students can receive up to twelve (12) elective transfer credits toward the 45-credit MPH degree for coursework taken as part of the DO degree program.
-DO students can complete MPH coursework between their third and fourth years of medical education or within five years of completion of the DO degree.
+PCOM students can receive up to twelve (12) elective transfer credits toward the 45-credit MPH degree for coursework taken as part of the DO degree program.
+DO students can complete MPH coursework between their third year and fourth years of medical education or within five years of completion of the DO degree.

-- The JD/MPH program supports individuals seeking to enhance careers in health law practice, advocacy and policy.
-It is open to Widener JD students seeking the MPH degree and to Jefferson College of Population Health (JCPH) MPH students seeking a legal education.
+The JD/MPH supports individuals seeking to enhance careers in health law practice, advocacy and policy.
+It is open to Widener JD students seeking the MPH degree and to JSPH MPH students seeking a legal education.

-- Admission to the JD and MPH programs is determined independently.
-Students must meet the admissions requirements for each College, including GRE for the MPH program and LSAT for the JD program.
+Admission to the JD and MPH programs is determined independently.
+Students must meet the admissions requirements for each school, including GRE for the MPH program and LSAT for the JD program.
 Students complete two years of their legal education at Widener before beginning the MPH program.

-PharmD/MPH is open to Jefferson College of Pharmacy (JCP) students who have completed the PharmD degree.
-PharmD students may apply to the MPH program during their fourth year or within three years of graduation and may complete the degree on a full- or part-time basis.
+PharmD/MPH is open to Jefferson School of Pharmacy (JSP) students who have completed the PharmD degree.
+PharmD students may apply to the MPH program during their fourth year or within three years of graduation and may complete the degree on a full or part-time basis.

-- Eligible JCP PharmD students can apply up to 24 credits of their pharmacy work to the 45-credit MPH degree.
+Eligible JSP PharmD students can apply up to 24 credits of their pharmacy work to the 45-credit MPH degree.

-Master of Social Services/MPH with the Graduate College of Social Work and Social Research (GSSWSR) of Bryn Mawr College
+Graduate School of Social Work & Social Research (GSSWSR) of Bryn Mawr College

-- The MSS/MPH recognizes the long-standing synergy between social work and public health.
+The MSS (Master of Social Services)/MPH recognizes the long-standing synergy between social work and public health.
 It accommodates the growing interest of professionals to seek multiple degrees to enhance their skills in serving populations that depend on community-based teams of practitioners, researchers and policy makers well versed in health, social and legal services.

 - GSSWSR students may transfer up to 12 MSS credits to the MPH program.
 MPH students may transfer up to 3 courses (9 credits) into the GSSWSR program.

-- JCPH students typically complete the MPH degree before applying to GSSWSR for the MSS degree.
+- JSPH students typically complete the MPH degree before applying to GSSWSR for the MSS degree.